Much like you, at the Community Foundation for Southeast Michigan, we are closely monitoring the development of the COVID-19 coronavirus pandemic.

 - Grant Payments: We are planning to pay all grants on schedule.
 If you would like to request early payment on remaining payments for an existing, open grant, please contact your Program Officer.
 We are willing to consider early payments on all existing grants if needed by your organization.

-- Agency Endowments: For the 200+ organizations that are building endowment with us for their organizations, we are now making payments from those funds in April, instead of June to assist organizations with cash flow challenges during this unique time.
+- Agency Endowments: For the 200+ organizations that are building endowment with us for their organizations, we made first payments from those funds in April instead of June and are making the second payments in August instead of December to assist organizations with cash flow challenges during this unique time.

 For New Applicants